Kernelization/diptrace_tutorial/README.md

 We will be creating the actual PCB layout in the livestream.

+The first livestream is tentatively scheduled for Wednesday, May 17th @ 6pm EDT.

 Hope to see you there!
 Stay tuned for details on when this will happen.